-Respect – This might sound like quite a subjective point and I understand that one cannot measure it but after many years in the industry I know how to spot certain tendencies that show that my presence is not respected or even valued.
-Experiences in which I have not been approached in a professional manner or given enough information to enable me to pitch effectively, even with persistent contact highlight in my view a lack of respect.
+Respect – This might sound like quite a subjective point and I understand that one cannot measure it but after many years in the industry I know how to spot certain micro and macro aggressive tendencies that show that my presence is not respected or even valued.
+Experiences in which I have not been approached in a professional manner or given enough information to enable me to work effectively even with persistent contact, highlight in my view a, lack of respect.

 Value – I have had experiences in which I have been asked to reduce my rate quite substantially or only handle certain “soft” aspects of campaigns.
-Not because I do not have the ability but because a more “experienced” agency or publicist has been assigned who has taken the bulk of the budget.
+Not because I do not have the ability but because a more “experienced” public facing agency or publicist has been assigned who has taken the bulk of the budget.
 I have stood my ground and even turned down work because it was clear that my work would be undervalued and unappreciated.
-I understand that this is an issue that all business owners might face but it is certainly something that Black PR Pros face quite frequently and is reflected in the hiring process by not promoting and thus not paying Black Publicists beyond a certain level, usually middle management.
+I understand that this is an issue that all business owners might face but it is certainly something that Black PR professionals face quite frequently and is reflected in the hiring process by not promoting and thus not paying Black Publicists and PR & Comms pros beyond a certain level, usually middle management.

 Tokenism – This is covered in the documentary, being invited to events to discuss diversity but not my actual expertise.
 I actually don’t mind speaking up about diversity but true inclusion is when a person is considered capable of speaking on a subject matter in which they are an expert in.

 Relationship with the media – Media relations is an important part of PR and what I have found is that it can be challenging to engage with a media industry in the UK that doesn’t reflect the diversity of its population.
-There are not as many Black media outlets in the UK as there are in the US to overlook this and it can sometimes be challenging getting a diverse range of client stories into mainstream media outlets which are not as inclusive as the could and should be.
+There are not as many Black media outlets in the UK as there are in the US to overlook this, if for example my client wants to focus specifically on Black communities.
+It can sometimes be challenging getting a diverse range of client stories into mainstream media outlets full stop as newsrooms are not as diverse or inclusive as the could and should be.